 Some local and state codes may restrict sodium water softeners where there are septic tanks, so be sure to check your area’s codes before making your decision.

 Water softeners can be one of three types with varying prices between them:

 - ion exchangers

-Ion-exchangers are the most common kinds of water softener, and they are also the most affordable.
+Ion-exchange softeners are the most common type of water softener.
+They’re also the most affordable.
 They’re most typically used with sodium, and they function by exchanging magnesium and calcium with salt.